Pranaymaurya/DashboardNext/README.md

 - For production deployments, consider using a Docker container with Chrome pre-installed
 - The API includes fallback mechanisms and detailed error messages for debugging

+### Vercel Deployment
+For Vercel deployment, the PDF generation may not work due to Chrome installation limitations.
+Consider these alternatives:

+1. **Use the simple PDF endpoint**: `/api/pdf-simple` - Returns HTML that can be converted to PDF client-side
+2. **Use a third-party service**: Consider services like Browserless, Puppeteer Cloud, or similar
+3. **Client-side PDF generation**: Use libraries like jsPDF or html2pdf.js in the browser

+### Alternative PDF Endpoints
+- `/api/pdf` - Full PDF generation with Puppeteer (requires Chrome)
+- `/api/pdf-simple` - Simple HTML export (works on Vercel)

 ## 📚 Learn More

 Expand your Next.js knowledge with these resources: